rjoa/Sekyu/_posts/2025-04-05-analysis-of-recent-konni-apt-campaign-targeting-south-korea.md

 ![img-description](/images/2025-04-05/7.png)
 _figure 7.
 Content of AN93585.tmp_

 The decoded string is the backdoor, written in PowerShell.
 It uses Google Drive as its C&C server.
 It does this by listing files in a specific Drive folder and searching for any with the "text/plain" mime type.
 If it finds one, it downloads that file and saves it to `C:\programdata\tmps4.ps1`{: .filepath}.
-This downloaded script is then executed using the line `powershell -ep bypass -f $tmpz 2>&1`, where $tmpz contains the path to the script, and it uses 2>&1 to redirect any errors from stderr to stdout.
+This downloaded script is then executed using the line `powershell -ep bypass -f $tmpz 2>&1`, where $tmpz contains the backdoor command, and it uses 2>&1 to redirect any errors from stderr to stdout.
 The output is then saved to a temporary file stored in **C:\programdata\** and uploaded to the C&C server (Google Drive).

 ![img-description](/images/2025-04-05/9.png)
 _figure 8.
 Backdoor Routine_